 Brett McCracken is a writer and journalist based in Southern California.
 He is the author of Hipster Christianity: When Church & Cool Collide (Baker, 2010) and Gray Matters: Navigating the Space Between Legalism & Liberty (Baker, 2013).
-He has written for The Wall Street Journal, The Washington Post, Huffington Post, CNN.com, The Princeton Theological Review, Mediascape, Books & Culture, Christianity Today, Relevant, IMAGE Journal, Converge, Mere Orthodoxy and Q Ideas.
+He has written for The Wall Street Journal, The Washington Post, Huffington Post, CNN.com, The Princeton Theological Review, Mediascape, Books & Culture, Christianity Today, Relevant, IMAGE Journal, Converge, Mere Orthodoxy, ERLC, Canon & Culture and Q Ideas.
 He speaks and lectures frequently at universities, churches & conferences.

 A graduate of Wheaton College and UCLA (M.A. in Cinema & Media Studies), Brett currently works as managing editor for Biola University’s Biola Magazine and is pursuing a master’s in theology at Talbot School of Theology.

-Brett and his wife Kira live in Old Towne Orange, California and are active in their local church, Southlands, specifically in ministry to college students and twentysomethings.
-Brett is a regular film critic for Christianity Today and loves movies, particularly those by Terrence Malick (or those with a Malickean sensibility).
+Brett and his wife Kira live in Santa Ana, California and are active in their local church, Southlands, where Brett serves as a pastor/elder.
+Brett loves movies, particularly those by Terrence Malick (or those with a Malickean sensibility).
 Other things Brett enjoys: Marilynne Robinson, the Inklings, Kansas Jayhawk basketball, the Kansas City Royals, reading and writing in coffeeshops, history, art museums, food, hiking, traveling, planning trip itineraries, writing TripAdvisor reviews and making things better by editing.

 For speaking engagement requests or general comments/questions, contact Brett at: brett.mccracken @ gmail . com